Debian/debhelper/doc/PROGRAMMING.md

   which the `$file` is/was in, must be present when `dh_clean` is called.

+  Note: This feature is also accessible via `dh_assistant restore-file-on-clean` since debhelper/13.12

 - `make_symlink($src, $dest, $tmp)`

   Creates a Policy compliant system link called `$dest` pointing to